hyperledger/aries-rfcs/concepts/0104-chained-credentials/README.md

-# Aries RFC 0104: Delegatable Credentials
+# Aries RFC 0104: Chained Credentials

 - Authors: Daniel Hardman, Lovesh Harchandani
 - Status: [PROPOSED](/README.md#proposed)
 - Since: 2019-09-09
-- Status Note: Various aspects of this are implemented, or in the process of being implemented, in [Hyperledger Ursa](https://github.com/hyperledger/ursa-rfcs/pull/14) and Hyperledger Indy.
+- Status Note: Updated 2019-11-04 after discussion at IIW at on Aries community calls.
+Various aspects of this are implemented, or in the process of being implemented, in [Hyperledger Ursa](https://github.com/hyperledger/ursa-rfcs/pull/14) and Hyperledger Indy.
 This doc will be updated based on learnings.
 - Start Date: 2019-08-01
 - Tags: [concept](/tags.md#concept), [credentials](/tags.md#credentials)

 ## Summary

+Describes a set of conventions, collectively called __chained credentials__, that allows data in a verifiable credential (VC) to be traced back to its origin while retaining its verifiable quality.
+This chaining alters trust dynamics.
+It means that many issuers can skip complex issuer setup, and do not need the same strong, globally recognizable reputation that's important for true roots of trust.
+It increases the usefulness of offline verification.
+It enables powerful delegation of privileges, which unlocks many new verifiable credential use cases.

-Describes a mechanism that allows verifiable credentials to be delegated and attenuated while preserving privacy and operating robustly in offline mode.
-This mechanism works (with some feature variations) for any W3C-conformant verifiable credential type, not just the ones developed inside Hyperledger.
+Chained credentials do not require any modification to the [standard data model for verifiable credentials](https://www.w3.org/TR/vc-data-model/); rather, they leverage the data model in a simple, predictable way.
+Chaining conventions work (with some feature variations) for any W3C-conformant verifiable credential type, not just the ones developed inside Hyperledger.

->Note 1: This is an [object capabilities (OCAP)](https://en.wikipedia.org/wiki/Capability-based_security) approach similar to [ZCAP-LD](https://w3c-ccg.github.io/zcap-ld/) in scope, features, and intent, but it accomplishes its goals a bit differently.
+>Note 1: When chained credentials are used to delegate, the result is an [object capabilities (OCAP)](https://en.wikipedia.org/wiki/Capability-based_security) solution similar to [ZCAP-LD](https://w3c-ccg.github.io/zcap-ld/) in scope, features, and intent.
+However, such __chained capabilities__ accomplish their goals a bit differently.
 See [here](contrast-zcap-ld.md) for an explanation of the divergence and redundancy.

 >Note 2: This RFC is a sister to [Aries RFC 0103: Indirect Identity Control](../0103-indirect-identity-control/README.md).
 That doc describes how delegation (and related control mechanisms like delegation and controllership) can be represented in credentials and governed; this one describes an underlying infrastructure to enable such a model.
 The ZKP implementation of this RFC [comes from Hyperledger Ursa](https://github.com/hyperledger/ursa-rfcs/pull/14) and depends on cryptography [described by Camenisch et al. in 2017](https://acmccs.github.io/papers/p683-camenischA.pdf).

 ## Motivation

-Verifiable credentials have many delegation use cases.
-We need to support them robustly so the VC ecosystem can mature.
+There is a tension between the decentralization that we want in a VC ecosystem, and the way that trust tends to centralize because knowledge and reputation are unevenly distributed.
+We want anyone to be able to attest to anything they like--but we know that verifiers care very much about the reputation of the parties that make those attestations.

+We can say that verifiers will choose which issuers they trust.
+However, this places a heavy burden on them--verifiers can't afford to vett every potential issuer of credentials they might encounter.
+The result will be a tendency to accept credentials only from a short list of issuers, which leads back to centralization.

+This tendency also creates problems with delegation.
+If all delegation has to be validated through a few authorities, a lot of the flexibility and power of delegation is frustrated.

+We'd like a VC landscape where a tiny startup can issue an employment credential that's taken as seriously as one from a massive global conglomerate--and with no special setup by verifiers.
+And we'd like parents to be able to delegate childcare decisions to a babysitter on the spur of the moment--and have the babysitter be able to prove it when she calls an ambulance.

 ## Tutorial